ABout BDAP

 Bianca Kremer

-Bianca Kremer is a postdoctoral research fellow at the Wharton Blockchain and Digital Asset Project.
-During her doctoral studies at the University of St. Gallen, she analyzed the intersection between blockchains and international commercial arbitration law.
+Bianca Kremer earned her doctorate at the University of St. Gallen, on the intersection between blockchains and international commercial arbitration law.
+She previously served as a postdoctoral Visiting Scholar at BDAP.